Skip to content

 How to Install or Replace the GNSS/GPS Receiver Module on a VeEX Test Set

-GNSS Receiver modules are supported by the RXT-1200, TX300s and MTTplus test platforms.
+GNSS/GPS Receiver modules are supported by the RXT-1200, TX300s and MTTplus test platforms.
+This guide shows how to install/replace them.

 Whether you are adding a new High Precision GNSS Receiver module to an existing TX300S, RXT-1200 or MTTplus test platform, or replacing an old GPS Receiver module, you must follow the instructions in this guide.